OutSystems/docs-support/src/error/inbl/inbl-api-00008.md

 en_title: OS-INBL-API-00008
 ---

-# OS-INBL-API-00008 - No integration was found for the "Key" with &lt;value&gt;.
+# OS-INBL-API-00008 - No integration was found for the "Key" with 'value'.

 ## Error message

-`No integration was found for the "Key" with value.`
+`No integration was found for the "Key" with <value>.`

 ## Cause